Here's the Advice Obama Gave Trump In His Oval Office Letter

 Barack Obama left Donald Trump four pieces of advice in a letter he put in the Oval Office as he was exiting the presidency, urging him to preserve American leadership abroad and safeguard America's core principles and Democratic institutions, according to a copy of the letter obtained by CNN.

+It's the first time the letter, obtained by CNN exclusively, has been publicized.
 "This is a unique office, without a clear blueprint for success, so I don't know that any advice from me will be particularly helpful," Obama began his letter to Trump.
 "Still, let me offer a few reflections from the past 8 years."

 Acknowledging that both he and his successor were "blessed, in different ways, with great good fortune," Obama urged Trump to consider policies that would advance the ideal of equal opportunity.
 "It's up to us to do everything we can (to) build more ladders of success for every child and family that's willing to work hard," he wrote.